Yeah, no, I'm just I'm trying to figure out if I want to mess with this Barack Obama story.

 This was not an insignificant financial arrangement.

-United Arab Emirates gave somewhere between half a million and a million to the Clinton Library and massage parlor.
+United Arab Emirates gave somewhere between half a million and a million to the Clinton Library and Massage Parlor.

-And Hillary's out there, she does not know.
+And Hillary's out there.

 She does not know what Bill is doing.